 Integrating GIS and MIS - 19/01/2007

-Management Information Systems (MIS) are used in a multitude of applications.
+Management information systems (MIS) are used in a multitude of applications.
 Maps improve decision-making but GIS has not yet become an integrated part of MIS.
 Integration can take place at various levels, but most important are those of user interface and database.
 The former helps the layman understand information.
 Database-level integration enables up-to-date data transfer between MIS and GIS.
-The authors present an example of the latter in an application for watershed development in India.
+Here, the authors present an example of the latter in an application for watershed development in India.

 It is common practice to develop different software applications separately for the same user-group.
 This complicates satisfaction of user requirements and increases development costs.
 A MIS is important for project planning, implementation and monitoring, provides strength and improves systems and processes.
 It also provides the right information at the right time to facilitate decision-making processes, both in respect of executive and technical functions, and enables efficient use of all types of available resources (see text box).
 Users will benefit from MIS-GIS integration because it reduces the cost of development and difficulty in using a software application.
 The right information can be efficiently extracted and easily understood with the help of maps.